appodeal/react-native-appodeal/README.md

 Consent manager is used to provide GDPR and CCPA compliance.
 Consent manager SDK can be synchronized at any moment of application lifecycle.
 We recommend to synchronize it at application launch.
 Multiple synchronization calls are allowed.

-Required parameter is `appKey` - Appodeal API Key.
+Required parameter is `appKey` - Appodeal app key.

 To synchronise user consent you can use following methods.
 If user consent is required it will shows fullscreen Consent Dialog.
 Callback will return information about latest user consent and current regulation zone.